 dot11MaxLostBeacons from the MaxLostBeacons subfield

-If an Association Response frame is received with a status code of SUCCESS, the state for the AP or PCP shall be set to State 4 or, if dot11RSNAActivated is true, State 3.
-The state for any other AP or PCP which is State 3 or State 4 prior to the association request shall be set to State 2, and the MLME shall issue an MLME-ASSOCIATE.confirm primitive to inform the SME of the successful completion of the association.
+If an Association Response frame is received with a status code of SUCCESS, the state for the AP, AP MLD, or PCP shall be set to State 4 or, if dot11RSNAActivated is true, State 3.
+The state for any other AP, AP MLD, or PCP which is State 3 or State 4 prior to the association request shall be set to State 2, and the MLME shall issue an MLME-ASSOCIATE.confirm primitive to inform the SME of the successful completion of the association.

 (#181)If an Association Response frame is received with a status code of SUCCESS at an (Ed)MM-SME coordinated STA and (M101)the Single AID field within the MMS element is equal to 1, then